rubenpp7/divewatchr/README.md

 ## Cumulative number of dives
-I was pretty bored and couldn't get to do a nice simple cumulative with my crappy data so there you got and hard-to-understand fancy mega-plot
+I was pretty bored and couldn't get to do a nice simple cumulative with my crappy data so there you got and hard-to-understand fancy mega-plot.
+<i> The blue vertical dashed lines mark the date when I completed my OWD, AOWD, Rescue and Divemaster courses </i>

 ![cum_dives](images/cum_dives.png)